monix/monix.io/_tut/docs/3x/reactive/observable.md

 #### bufferTimedWithPressure

-`Observable#bufferTimedWithPressure` is similar to `bufferTimedAndCounted` but it applies back-pressure if the buffer is full instead of emitting it.
-The other difference is that it allows to pass a function to calculate a size of the element.
+`Observable#bufferTimedWithPressure` is similar to `bufferTimedAndCounted` but it applies back-pressure if the buffer is full, instead of emitting it.
+Another difference is that it allows to pass a function to calculate the weight of an element.

 ```tut:silent
 sealed trait Elem